aspnetzero/documents/docs/en/Development-Guide-MAUI.md

 ### Solution Structure (Layers)

-After you [download](https://aspnetzero.com/Download) your project, you will see 3 types of solutions;
+After [downloading](https://aspnetzero.com/Download) your project, you will see 3 types of solutions;

--   **.Mobile** Xamarin and related projects included.
+-   **.Mobile** MAUI and related projects included.
 -   **.Web** Web and related projects included.
 -   **.All** All the projects included.